yolk00/post-it/README.md

 # post-it
-practice project where you can post notes and messages on your "wall"
+practice project where you can post notes and messages to be sent by Courier.